 The Sacroiliac Joint (SIJ), the lumbar discs, and the quadratus lumborum muscle, are the primary culprits of lower back pain.
 In this series of blogs, I will first go over how each of these conditions feels, and where they often present in your lower back.
 The next three blogs will pertain to how to treat each of these conditions on your own.
 Keep in mind that medical testing is the ultimate way to diagnose your condition.
 Postural analysis, MRI’s, and X-rays will often tell the story.

 Sacroiliac Joint Pain

 There are numerous joints in the lower back, but the Sacroiliac joint is usually the one that gets “locked” up, causing you to experience a SHARP twinge or stabbing pain very low on either side of the lower back.
-The SIJ is located to the right and left of the sacrum (the top of your butt crack!).
+The SIJ is located to the right and left of the sacrum (the top of your butt crack).
 The SIJ usually hurts when you move and change positions.
-In our office, we have patients recreate the pain by bending backward, while bending over to touch your toes.
+I’ve had people recreate the pain by bending backward while bending over to touch your toes.
 In this instance, a few chiropractic adjustments can help relieve the pain (the next blog will cover the stretches and exercises necessary to help prevent it from coming back).

 Lower Back Disc Injuries

 Numerous injuries can occur to the lumbar vertebral discs and the surrounding vertebrae, but the pain you experience from these different types of disc pain is often similar.
 Disc pain often presents as a sharp, achy pain in the center of the back at the spine.
 I can personally describe it as “a knife being dug into a wound and left there, ” and many of my patients agree!